 Mother-Child Wellness Clinical and Research Center

-The THRIVE (Transgenerational Health Research Initiative) study aims to identify the outcomes on “in utero” genome and epigenome interactions on brain development by focusing on downstream metabolic changes indicative of gene environment effects on in utero brain development.
-This study allows us to further understand how the interaction between genes and the environment impact the transmission of health between generations.
+The THRIVE (Transgenerational Health Research Initiative) study aims to identify the outcomes on “in utero” genome and epigenome interactions on brain development by focusing on downstream metabolic changes.
+This study allows us to further understand how the interaction between genes and the environment impacts the transmission of health between generations.